-High frequency rTMS increases activity in parts of the brain that may be under active.
+High frequency rTMS increases activity in parts of the brain that may be under-active in people with depression.
 Low frequency rTMS decreases activity in parts of the brain that may be overactive.

 Some studies have compared rTMS with sham rTMS to see if rTMS is effective.
-In the sham form of rTMS, a fake coil is placed over the scalp.
-Alternatively, a real coil is used but is pointed away from the scalp.
+In the sham form of rTMS, either a fake coil is placed over the scalp, or a real coil is used but is pointed away from the scalp.

 This form of rTMS has been studied the most often.
-These studies have found that it is more effective than sham rTMS.
-It can also be effective for some people who have not been helped by medication or psychological therapies.
+These studies have found that rTMS is more effective than sham rTMS at reducing depression symptoms.
+It can also be effective for some people who have depression that has not been helped by medication or psychological therapies.

-Other studies have compared high frequency rTMS to ECT (Electro Convulsive Therapy).
+Other studies have compared high frequency rTMS to ECT (Electroconvulsive Therapy).
 In these studies, ECT was more effective at reducing depression symptoms, but rTMS generally has fewer side effects.

 Some studies have compared low frequency rTMS with sham rTMS.
 These studies have suggested that low frequency rTMS may also be effective.

 More research is needed on rTMS.
 Studies so far have often involved small groups of people.
 Doctors are still working out the best ways to use rTMS.
 This means the treatments used in different studies have not been exactly the same.
-For example, the number of treatments has not been the same over different studies.
+For example, the number of treatments is not always the same over different studies.

 It is not yet clear whether successful rTMS treatments produce improvements that last over time.

 TMS has mainly been studied in adults.
 There is a small amount of evidence to suggest that it is also effective in older adults.
 However, research on older people has found smaller effects.
 There is little evidence about TMS use in children and adolescents.